Skip to main content

 Learn more about id+ cards at the id+ website.

-Please keep in mind it is important to enroll more than one device (such as a smartphone and desk phone) in 2FA to avoid difficulties authenticating if you lose or don’t have your only enrolled device with you.
+Please keep in mind it is important to enroll more than one device (such as a smartphone and desk phone) in MFA to avoid difficulties authenticating if you lose or don’t have your only enrolled device with you.
+Instructions to do so can be found here

 3. Microsoft Office 365 (Email, Calendaring and more)